srl-labs/containerlab/docs/manual/kinds/vr-vjunosswitch.md

 !!!info
     Default user credentials: `admin:admin@123`

+## Interface naming

+vJunos-router nodes use the interface naming convention `ge-0/0/X` (or `et-0/0/X`, `xe-0/0/X`, all are accepted), where X denotes the port number.

+!!!info
+    Data port numbering starts at `0`, like one would normally expect in the NOS.

 ## Interfaces mapping

 Juniper vJunos-switch container can have up to 11 interfaces and uses the following mapping rules: